This TikTok May Finally Explain Serena’s Graduation Hair Tassel On Gossip Girl

 This sounds like a very cute explanation for the style choice, especially if you’re a Dan and Serena shipper.
 However, it unfortunately doesn’t totally add up.
 The supposed deleted scene mentioned in the TikTok doesn’t seem to exist online, and there’s reason to believe Serena didn’t actually give Dan her cap in the episode.

-For one thing, Dan very clearly did have at least his graduation gown and cords, as evident in the scene when he realized he was left off the program.
+For one thing, Dan very clearly did have at least his graduation gown and cords, as is evident in the scene when he realized he was left off the program.

 That scene also shows Serena receiving her cap from a graduation committee member, fiddling with the tassel, and then seemingly giving the cap back to the committee member.
 So no, she probably didn’t give it to Dan — it looks like she just removed the tassel then returned the cap.